 Wearing shoes that are too tight or have pointy toes that squeeze your toes together is another common cause of ingrown nails.
 For some people, there’s little you can do to prevent the condition, especially if you’re born with toenails that curve unnaturally.

-Even if you get accustomed to the ingrown nature of your toenails and spend time digging out the curved nail when it becomes too bothersome, it’s best to take the time for a brief visit with your NJ podiatrist.
+Even if you get accustomed to the ingrown nature of your toenails and spend time digging out the curved nail when it becomes too bothersome, it’s best to take the time for a brief visit with your qualified foot specialist New Jersey.
 Dr. Petkov offers easy access in northern New Jersey that’s only 30 minutes from downtown New York City.

 By seeking professional guidance, you may find that ingrown toenail removal not only takes care of the pain and tenderness you live with, but also helps prevent further complications, such as:

 All it takes is a visual exam for your podiatrist to see that you have an ingrown toenail.
 If pus is present, you may undergo a round of topical or oral antibiotics to clear up an infection.
-In the office in Passaic County, NJ, Dr. Petkov may undertake a few steps to get rid of your ingrown toenail, including:
+In the podiatry center in Clifton, NJ, Dr. Petkov may undertake a few steps to get rid of your ingrown toenail, including:

 Following the relief you get immediately following any ingrown toenail removal process, Dr. Petkov provides you with instructions to prevent further ingrown nails.
 He may also give you information about how to treat an ingrown toenail in the very earliest stages of its development.
 Contact Premier Podiatry today for professional ingrown toenail treatment that lasts.